thibaultmg/acm-rag-content/docs/acm/2.15/edge_manager/main.md

 the Red Hat Edge Manager agent.
 Then build an operating system disk image for your devices.

+#### Prerequisites

+See the following prerequisites for building a `bootc` operating system
+image:

+- Install `podman` version 5.0 or later and `skopeo` version 1.14 or later.
+See Getting container tools.

+- Install `bootc-image-builder`.
+See Installing bootc-image-builder.

 #### Installing the Red Hat Edge Manager CLI

 To install the Red Hat Edge Manager CLI, complete the following steps: